 How Long Do Large Dogs Live?

-Large dogs, on the other hand, tend to have slightly shorter lifespans than medium-sized dogs, averaging around 9-14 years.
+Large dog breeds, on the other hand, tend to have slightly shorter lifespans than medium-sized dogs, averaging around 9-14 years.
 And those giant breeds?
 They have the shortest average lifespan of all, at 8-10 years.
 We're not entirely sure why larger dogs don't live as long as smaller ones.
 One theory is that bigger dogs might be more likely to develop certain cancers because they grow from puppies to adults so quickly, which could increase the chances of abnormal cell growth and development.

 Interestingly, the fact that larger dogs have shorter lifespans than smaller dogs is actually an exception to the rule in the animal kingdom.
 Usually, larger species outlive smaller ones.
 This phenomenon, called the "size-lifespan trade-off," is still a bit of a mystery when it comes to our canine friends.
 Here are some examples of popular large dog breeds and their average lifespans: